 While Schoeffling blamed the lack of roles for his early retirement from the big screen, he also said that having a family finalized his decision.
 Schoeffling now lives in his hometown of Wilkes-Barre, Pennsylvania with his wife Valerie C. Robinson and their two children.
-There, he owns a carpentry shop and is enjoying a more peaceful life.
+There, he owns a carpentry shop and is enjoying a more private life.

 Can you think of any other actors whose relationships ended their acting careers?
 Let us know in the comments!